tstanescu1/researchAI/README.md

-# Easy User Authentication for React Apps
+# Research AI

-This repository hosts a React project that defines a Single-Page Application (SPA).
-You'll secure access to some of its routes using Auth0 User Authentication.
+This repository hosts a React project that uses GPT-3 OpenAI models to help solve research issues

 ## Get Started